thinksource/angularbigquery/README.md

 # angularbigquery
-This is simple invoke bigquery (google) with angularjs using webpy webapp
+This is simple example of invoking bigquery (google) with angularjs by webpy webapp

-It is use google appengine and bigquery. to run it should install google appengine first and apply the bigquery service of google.
+It is use google appengine and bigquery.
+The front-end is developed by angular.js, angular-route and grid.js for present data-tables. to run it should install google appengine first and apply the bigquery service of google.
 If you want run it on command line, you should go to the directory of the source code and run: